Joint Spatial and Spectral Hybrid Precoding for Multi-User MIMO-OFDM Systems: Introduction

+\begin{itemize} \item Since spectral-mask requirements are defined through average spectral quantities over the transmitter ON period and the measurement bandwidth \cite{3GPP_TS_38_104}, we adopt block-level precoding (similar to \cite{7397861,9467491,wang2018hybrid}), where the digital and RF precoders are held fixed across the OFDM symbols of a scheduling block within the channel coherence time.
+Based on this, we formulate a user sum-rate maximization problem via the joint design of the transmitter digital and RF precoders and the users' digital and RF combiners.
+The resulting problem is nonconvex in all optimization variables, so we develop a WMMSE-based block coordinate descent (BCD) algorithm that alternately updates the variable blocks.

+\item With block-level precoding, the digital-precoder subproblem has a convex objective and three convex constraints associated with the maximum transmit-power budget, the spectral masks at specific frequencies, and the signal-amplitude clipping limit.
+Because the precoder is fixed over the block and the symbols are i.i.d.\ Gaussian (Section~\ref{sec:system}), each chance constraint is enforced on a representative symbol, which avoids many symbol-level constraints while remaining consistent with the block-averaged regulatory mask semantics.
+To solve the resulting large-dimensional subproblem efficiently, we decompose it and develop a low-cost scalable alternating direction method of multipliers (ADMM) method that sequentially solves three smaller problems, each admitting either a closed-form solution or a bisection search.

-\item The subproblems with respect to partially-connected RF precoder and fully (or partially)-connected analog combiners at the transmitter and users, respectively, are non-convex, although the objective function is convex with respect to these variable blocks.
-This non-convexity is due to the fact that there is one unit modulus constraint for each PS.
-To optimize the PS phase shifts at the transmitter and users, we deploy a coordinate descent method.
+\item The subproblems with respect to partially-connected RF precoder and fully (or partially)-connected RF combiners at the transmitter and users, respectively, are nonconvex, although the objective function is convex with respect to these variable blocks.
+This nonconvexity is due to the fact that there is one unit modulus constraint for each PS.
+To optimize the PS phase shifts at the transmitter and users, we deploy a coordinate descent (CD) method.
 We keep all PS values fixed except one that is to be updated.
-For each PS at the transmitter or a user, we derive a closed-form update rule.
-In the appendix, for comparison purposes, we also propose a Riemannian manifold method with Polak-Ribiere step-size to optimize PS values and ensure a monotonic decrease in the objective function, and solve the problem to a local optimal solution.
+For each PS, we derive a closed-form update rule, which ensures simplicity and scalability, unlike well-known iterative methods.
 In addition, we consider the scenario where PSs are impaired and exact phase shift adjustments are hard to achieve.
 Robust schemes for PS value optimizations with closed-form solutions at the transmitter and users are proposed that maximize the expected sum-rate in the presence of random phase errors.
 Finally, closed-form solutions are derived for digital combiners at the users.